-We utilize contract research organizations ("CROs") for our clinical trials of CK-2017357, ispinesib and SB-743921 within and outside of the United States.
+We have used and intend to continue to use contract research organizations ("CROs") within and outside of the United States to conduct clinical trials of our drug candidates, such as CK-2017357.
 We do not have control over many aspects of our CROs' activities, and cannot fully control the amount, timing or quality of resources that they devote to our programs.
 CROs may not assign as high a priority to our programs or pursue them as diligently as we would if we were undertaking these programs ourselves.
 The activities conducted by our CROs therefore may not be completed on schedule or in a satisfactory manner.
 CROs may also give higher priority to relationships with our competitors and potential competitors than to their relationships with us.
-Outside of the United States, we are particularly dependent on our CROs' expertise in communicating with clinical trial sites and regulatory authorities and ensuring that our clinical trials and related activities and regulatory filings comply with applicable laws.
+Outside of the United States, we are particularly dependent on our CROs' expertise in communicating with clinical trials sites and regulatory authorities and ensuring that our clinical trials and related activities and regulatory filings comply with applicable laws.
 Our CROs' failure to carry out development activities on our behalf according to our and the FDA's or other regulatory agencies' requirements and in accordance with applicable U.S. and foreign laws, or our failure to properly coordinate and manage these activities, could increase the cost of our operations and delay or prevent the development, approval and commercialization of our drug candidates.
 In addition, if a CRO fails to perform as agreed, our ability to collect damages may be contractually limited.
 If we fail to effectively manage the CROs carrying out the development of our drug candidates or if our CROs fail to perform as agreed, the commercialization of our drug candidates will be delayed or prevented.